-No trip to Death Valley would be complete without a stop to the lowest point in North America.
-Badwater Basin is that point and it is located right in the heart of the Death Valley National Park.
+No trip to Death Valley would be complete without a stop at the lowest point in North America.
+Badwater Basin is that point, and it is located right in the heart of the Death Valley National Park.

-The sign near the parking area says that the area was named Badwater because a traveler was coming through and saw that there was water for his mule to drink; however, because the water is so full of salt the mule refused to drink it and thus the name Badwater was born.
+The sign near the parking lot says that the area was named Badwater because a traveler was coming through and saw that there was water for his mule to drink; however because the water is so full of salt the animal refused to drink it and thus the name Badwater was born.
 A little more history on the area is as follows.

 “Badwater Basin in Death Valley National Park is the lowest point in North America, with an elevation of 282 ft below sea level.
 At Badwater, significant rainstorms flood the valley bottom periodically, covering the salt pan with a thin sheet of standing water.
-Each newly-formed lake does not last long though, because the 1.9 in of average rainfall is overwhelmed by a 150 in annual evaporation rate.
-This, the United States’ greatest evaporation potential, means that even a 12-foot-deep, 30-mile-long lake would dry up in a single year.”
+Each newly-formed lake does not last long though, because the 1.9 inches of average rainfall is overwhelmed by a 150-inch annual evaporation rate.
+This means that even a 12-foot-deep, 30-mile-long lake would dry up in a single year.”

-As soon as you enter the area you are immediately greeted with a massive lake of what looks like snow.
-Since it is the desert it is obviously not snow, but is the left over salt from the evaporated water.
-This makes for a truly unique experience as you can see salt flats for as far as the eye can see.
-Once you enter the boardwalk above you can either walk out onto the salt or check out the Badwater pool.
+As soon as you enter the walk out on the platform you are immediately greeted with a huge lake of what looks like snow.
+Since it is the desert, it is obviously not snow but is the leftover salt from the evaporated water.
+These salt flats make for a truly unique experience as you can see them for as far as the eye can see.

-From there you can continue to explore the salt flats or head back the way that you came.
+From there you can continue to explore the salt flats or head back.
 Here is a little video that I made to show what it looks like when you are out on the salt.

 Badwater Basin is a truly unique place to stop.
 You don’t need a lot of time here, but it is worth checking out.
 You have probably never been this low or seen such a large concentration of salt in your life.
 Let me know what you think in the comments.